suhas-km/Hotel-Booking-Data-Science/README.md

 1. **Clone the Repo:** `git clone https://github.com/suhas-km/Hotel-Booking-Data-Science.git`

 ## Contributing 🤝
 Contributions are welcome!
-Please read the [contributing guide](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
+Please do consider clonning and contributing.
+Do reach out to me for details, and the process for submitting pull requests.

-## License 📜
-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE.md) file for details.